nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* tech savvy university teacher assistants
+* Tech savvy university teacher assistants
+* has a need to manage student contacts
-* prefer desktop apps over other types
+* Prefer desktop apps over other types
-* can type fast
+* Can type fast
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps

-**Value proposition**: manage student information faster than a typical mouse/GUI driven app
+**Value proposition**:
+* Teacher assistant have a lot of students information to manage and our product will make it easier for teacher assistants to remember student information, such as names, faces, attendance, etc
+* Teacher assistants also want to ensure their students are doing well and our product will ensure that they can keep track of student's performance

 ### User stories